10 Deodorant Mistakes You Need to Stop Making

 Using the wrong product

-It’s important to take into consideration your skin type and any skin issues or sensitivities when choosing a deodorant.
+It’s important to take into consideration your skin type and any skin issues or sensitivities you may have when choosing a deodorant.
 Higher alcohol content formulas, like sprays and gels, can be irritating to sensitive skin types—as can heavily fragranced formulas, according to Dr. Plotner.
 “You have to take care of the skin under your arms just like you do the skin on your face,” says Dr. Barba.
 Her pick: Dove Advanced Care Antiperspirant.
 “Not only will it give you 48 hours of odor and wetness protection, but it’s also formulated with moisturizers and NutriumMoisture for softer, smoother skin.
 There’s also Advanced Care Sensitive Antiperspirant that’s fragrance-free for women with underarm sensitivities.”
-(Here are the rules to follow if you have sensitive skin.)

 Not knowing the difference between regular and clinical strength

-Regular antiperspirants must show a 20 percent reduction in sweat duct plug formation, while clinical strength must show a 30 percent reduction.
+Regular antiperspirants must show a 20% reduction in sweat duct plug formation, while clinical strength must show a 30% reduction.
 “Clinical strength antiperspirants contain a higher concentration of aluminum zirconium salts, and although they may be more effective, they may also be more irritating,” says Dr. Frey.
 “I advise my patients with sensitive skin to avoid antiperspirants with fragrance as well as extra strength formulas, and to look instead for products that contain dimethicone, which may also prevent irritation in susceptible individuals.”

 Not considering natural formulas